Your Destination for Information

 The kids had a blast decorating graham cracker gingerbread houses for Afterschool Crafts this year.
 A big thanks to our Teen Activity Group for building the houses!

-Check out their finished works of art …Continue
+Check out their finished works of art in our online…Continue

 Added by Eden Ransdell on December 22, 2016 at 5:59pm — No Comments